George Varughese left the Foundation in March 2018.

-Dr. George Varughese has been The Asia Foundation’s country representative in Nepal since May 2009, where he oversees a broad range of programs that support an effective political transition, including constitutional development and assistance to the Constituent Assembly; facilitate conflict transformation, peacebuilding, and alternate dispute resolution; safeguard women’s security and combat the trafficking of persons; support public policy analysis and engagement; and enable local economic governance and opportunity.
-During the 2015-16 academic year George Varughese was invited by the University of Wyoming to serve as Visiting Professor and Senior Scholar in the University’s Global and Area Studies program.
-Read more.
+Dr. George Varughese served as The Asia Foundation’s country representative in Nepal from May 2009 to 2018, where he oversaw a broad range of programs that support an effective political transition, including constitutional development and assistance to the Constituent Assembly; facilitate conflict transformation, peacebuilding, and alternate dispute resolution; safeguard women’s security and combat the trafficking of persons; support public policy analysis and engagement; and enable local economic governance and opportunity.
+During the 2015-16 academic year George Varughese served as Visiting Professor and Senior Scholar in the University of Wyoming’s Global and Area Studies program.

 Prior to this position in Kathmandu, Varughese was The Asia Foundation’s country representative in Afghanistan, where his responsibilities included overseeing capacity-building initiatives in the center of Afghan government; supporting electoral management capacity building; women’s advancement; and public education and discourse on democratic political processes.
 His achievements include spearheading the internationally-respected annual Survey of the Afghan People and its companion studies on state building and developmental challenges in Afghanistan; and advocating and helping lead investment in Afghan sub-national governance.